 Things to see and do in Rome

-Although the Colosseum is more recognizable, the Pantheon gets the glory as Rome’s most complete Roman structure.
+Although the Colosseum is more widely known, the Pantheon is Rome’s most complete ancient structure.
 Your first view of this temple-turned-church is likely to be a glimpse of the large dome from one of the narrow side streets around the Piazza della Rotonda where it stands.
 Stepping across the portico, past three rows of monolithic Corinthian columns, you enter the vast rotunda, perfectly symmetrical, clad in marble and richly decorated.

-Tombs occupy alcoves in the walls — Raphael is buried here, among other notables - but your eyes are drawn to the coffered dome of the ceiling, a Roman master feat of engineering executed in concrete and still the largest unreinforced concrete dome in the world.
-A rainy day in Rome might not be what you wish for, but it does have a silver lining — watching the water pour in through the dome’s central hole, or oculus, and bouncing off the marble floor.
+Tombs occupy alcoves in the walls — Raphael is buried here, among other notables — but your eyes are drawn to the coffered dome of the ceiling, a Roman master feat of engineering executed in concrete and still the largest unreinforced concrete dome in the world.
+A rainy day in Rome might not be what you wish for, but it does give you the chance to watch the water pour in through the dome’s central hole, or oculus, and bounce off the marble floor.

 The Trevi Fountain